Garfield (character): Fictional biography

+Garfield frequently gets into many adventures, such as getting stuck in roll-up shades, sparring with mice, and getting locked up in animal shelters.

-It is also given that Garfield uses the "sandbox" on occasion, such as in one 1978 strip; he says he hates commercials because they're "too long to sit through and too short for a trip to the sandbox".
-It was revealed on October 27, 1979, that he doesn't like raisins.
-His birthday is June 19, 1978, the day the first Garfield strip was published.
+It is also given that Garfield uses the "sandbox" on occasion, such as in one 1978 strip; he says he hates commercials because they are "too long to sit through and too short for a trip to the sandbox".
+It was revealed on October 27, 1979, that he does not like raisins.

 On Garfield's 25th anniversary in 2003, several strips were featured in which he interacted with his 1978 version.

-Garfield frequently gets into many adventures, such as getting stuck in roll-up shades, sparring with mice, and getting locked up in animal shelters.
 In 2005, Garfield and Jon appeared in several comic strips of Blondie in honor of their 75th anniversary.
 There was an earlier Blondie crossover on the Garfield strip published April 1, 1997, and vice versa, as part of the comic strip switcheroo.